Be Thankful for What You Got

-"Be Thankful for What You Got" is a soul song written and first performed by William DeVaughn.
+"Be Thankful for What You Got" (also noted in some publications as "Be Thankful for What You've Got") is a soul song written and first performed by William DeVaughn.
 The record sold nearly two million copies on its release in spring of 1974, reaching #1 on the U.S. R&B charts and #4 on the Billboard Hot 100 chart.
 In 2021, it was listed at No. 374 on Rolling Stone's "Top 500 Greatest Songs of All Time".

 The song is noted for its repeated line: "Diamond in the back, sunroof top, diggin' the scene with a gangsta lean", which has been sampled and interpolated in many songs.

 Background

 DeVaughn wrote "A Cadillac Don't Come Easy", eventually re-written to become "Be Thankful for What You Got" in 1972, and spent $900 toward it under a development agreement, under which an artist will record a few initial demos or tracks where, if successfully approved, the company may reserve the right to extend the arrangement to Omega Sound, a Philadelphia production house, and release the song.

 The session featured members of the MFSB group — guitarist Norman Harris, drummer Earl Young, bassist Rusty Jackman, vibist Vince Montana and conga player Larry Washington — secured by Allan Felder, who also developed the separate ad lib back-up chorus with his sister's vocal choir.
+John Davis provided the electric keyboard.
 Frank Fioravanti then secured the song's release on the Roxbury Records record label, run by producer-songwriter Wes Farrell.

-With a sound and content influenced by Curtis Mayfield (and often erroneously attributed to him), its simple and encouraging lyrics hit home, to the extent that it became featured on gospel radio stations.
+With a sound and content influenced by Curtis Mayfield (and often erroneously attributed to him), its simple and encouraging lyrics hit home, to the extent that it became featured on urban gospel radio stations.
+In the lyrics, DeVaughn sings that you may not have a Cadillac or any car at all.
+But you should still be "thankful for what you got."

 The edited version, which is the first part of the song, became a hit.
 The other half of the song is a longer instrumental with the repeated chords and rhythm before the final chorus comes in.
 The song is seven minutes long and radio stations preferred the sung portions over the instrumental portions.